 Team members have participated in various meetings with Clergy and one another to develop their skills of praying with one another.
 Team members commit to the knowledge they are praying with Gods guidance and encouragement, and privacy of all prayers is kept amongst those involved at prayer time only.
 Each member is supported and guided by the Clergy.
 Anyone interested in learning more about this Ministry is asked to speak to Fr.
-John or Fr.
-Craig, or contact the church office.
+John, or contact the church office.

 At our main services, parishioners and visitors are greeted by this committed group of men and women who also distribute service bulletins and books, take up the collection and generally assist.

 These people help in church by reading lessons and leading intercessions.
 Each participant is asked to attend a training session held annually on a Saturday.

 The prayers are conducted by the lay intercessors (this means regular, non-ordained people) at all Sunday worship services.

 These people help in church by administering the chalice at Sunday Eucharist celebrations.
 Each participant is asked to attend a training session held annually on a Saturday.
 Experience is not necessary to serve the Lord.

 At our main services, parishioners who are unable to attend the service in person can listen to the service through a telephone call.